-Should the battery go dead, the engine can be started with an emergency starter rope, inclued in the tool box.
+Should the battery go dead, the engine can be started using the emergency starter rope, included in the tool box.

 Open the hood, reach for the emergency rope in the tool box.
+Re-install the tool box cover.

 Wind the emergency rope tight around the drive pulley disc.
+Test throttle control lever.